 Present Exchange rate hovers at above 3,600 Shillings plus for one US Dollar.

 Making your own travel arrangement is an everyday thing in North America, Europe, Australia, New Zealand, and elsewhere.
 Some African Travelers think that they can do the same, putting together a Safari on their own.

 Often, that African Traveler is looking National Lampoon-like holiday.
 From Disaster to Disaster.
 From obtaining Gorilla Permits to booking lodges close to the activities.
 From Road Conditions and local driving habits.

-There are simply too many unknown factors to the uninitiated and often such a person is taken advantage, pays too much or does not receive what they paid for.
+There are simply too many unknown factors to the uninitiated, and often such a person is taken advantage of, pays too much, or does not receive what they paid for.

 Going on a Safari is an investment in yourself.
 Gorilla Trekking is the most expensive Tourism Activity in all of Africa.
 Let us show you how to stretch your dollar further in Uganda.

-Uganda remains at 600 USD – that to start with is a 900 USD Saving for you, and that is just the Beginning.
+Uganda’s permit price is 600 USD.
+That is a 900 USD Saving for you, and that is just the beginning.
 We are one of the leading Gorilla Habituation Safaris Tour Operators and know all the ins and outs of Gorilla Trekking, let us know it is on your Bucket List and we will make it a reality.